 Marketing suffers from serious definitional problems which undermine the communication function of metrics.
+For example, Does Acquisition Cost Reduce CLV?
 I therefore recommend a step forward; lets all exclude acquisition costs from customer lifetime value (CLV) calculations.

 Customer lifetime value is the net present value of a customer relationship.
 There are strong assumptions and fiddly discounting but the idea is simple.
 Valuing a customer is analogous to valuing a firm.
 When valuing a firm you determine the net cash inflows the firm will generate, when valuing a customer you determine the net cash inflows the customer will generate.

 But Make Sure You Exclude Acqusition Costs

 Managers naturally want to be sure to include important costs but acquisition costs should be excluded from CLV calculations.
 To see the problem that including acquisition costs causes imagine buying a company which has a market capitalization of $1 billion.
 What is the value of the company? $1 billion.
 You will have to spend a billion dollars to buy the company but that does not mean the company now has no value.
 It is worth a rather significant one billion dollars.

 Similarly imagine a customer is worth one thousand dollars to a company.
 Whatever acquiring the customer costs the acquired customer is still worth one thousand dollars.